-Multi-seasonal distribution modeling may also highlight areas that are not traditionally managed for wildlife habitat.
-Our woodcock migratory model was much more tolerant of developed landcover than the breeding season model and predicted use of highly developed areas such as suburban Philadelphia and Pittsburg.
-This corresponds with the results of Buler and Dawson (2014), who found that migratory birds heavily utilize urban greenspaces during migratory stopovers, presumably due to high artificial light at night (McLaren et al. 2018) and lack of other stopover opportunities.
-One implication of this is that, in addition to management for woodcock at smaller spatial scales, we may need to consider management of urban greenspaces for migratory birds.
-Despite the lack of state gamelands in these areas, wildlife agencies may find it beneficial to engage other land management partners in these areas, such as urban parks and private landowners, to conserve migratory habitat in urban greenspaces.
+Multi-season distribution modeling may also highlight areas that are not traditionally managed for wildlife habitat.
+Our woodcock migratory model was much more tolerant of developed landcover than the breeding season model, and predicted use of highly developed areas such as suburban Philadelphia and Pittsburg.
+This corresponds with findings of Buler and Dawson (2014), who found that migratory birds heavily used urban greenspaces during stopover, presumably due to attraction to high levels of artificial light at night (McLaren et al. 2018) and lack of other stopover options.
+One implication is that, in addition to management for woodcock at smaller spatial scales, we may need to consider management of urban greenspaces for migratory birds.
+Generally these areas lack designated wildlife management areas such as game lands, so wildlife management agencies may find it beneficial to engage other land management partners in these areas, such as urban parks and private landowners, to conserve migratory habitat in urban greenspaces.
 It is also worth noting that the Philadelphia suburbs include John Heinz National Wildlife Refuge at Tinicum, an urban wildlife refuge managed by the U.S. Fish and Wildlife Service that is modeled as having high migratory habitat suitability for woodcock.
 In addition to the roles that urban wildlife refuges play in education and outreach, these refuges may provide crucial migratory stopover habitat in areas that are otherwise not managed for wildlife.

 The regional differences between the breeding and migratory models underscore the importance of multi-season distribution models in delineating regional priorities for migratory bird management.
 For the woodcock model, we found low breeding season suitability of the Northern Piedmont, Middle Atlantic Coastal Plain, and the Eastern Great Lakes Lowlands ecoregions, despite high migratory suitability.
 This is one example of a circumstance in which a user-weighted prioritization of seasonal habitat might be particularly effective.
 Managers in regions in which woodcock breeding habitat is scarce might instead decide to prioritize migratory habitat management, for example, allowing managers to play to their regions’ strengths.
 On the other hand, a manager of an area that provides breeding habitat in a region where breeding habitat is scarce might decide that their most effective move would be to prioritize breeding habitat as much as possible.
 The common thread here is that there might be several effective management strategies based on the information provided in seasonal distribution models.
-By providing these models as a part of a decision support tool, where the user can actively choose how much to weight each model, we empower the user to make those management decisions and customize the information provided to match their management strategy.
+By providing these models as a part of a decision support tool, where the user can actively choose the relative weight of each model, we empower the user to consider multiple possible management decisions and customize the information provided to match their management strategy.